On the Commons:

 A little about me: I was born and raised in Montana, where my great-great-grandparents (from Denmark-ruled Prussia) homesteaded in the early 1900s.
 A lot of what I grapple with comes from being a descendant of homesteaders I respect while knowing that that land was stolen, and I don’t want to sugarcoat that reality.
 I didn’t inherit that land and don’t have any power to return it, but do advocate for Land Back.

-My father grew up under Stalin in the Soviet Union.
+My father, on the other hand, is Russian-Jewish and grew up in the Soviet Union under the dictator Joseph Stalin.
 I lived in Soviet Moscow in my early teens and my father has been running a small business there since 1991.
-Much of my approach to politics and discourse comes from that perspective and his experience, along with the fact that I live in a very conservative county in northwest Montana, where I advocate for more political and social engagement at local and regional levels, and for public lands and walkable communities.
+Much of my approach to politics and discourse comes from that perspective and his and my other relatives’ experiences living under authoritarianism—then, and again now under Vladimir Putin.

 I cross-post every newsletter to my WordPress site, where you can also find contact details and other published writing.